hays13/nyt-recipe-helper/README.md

 ## Known Limitations
 - ChatGPT may occasionally miss an allergen or over-label an ingredient
+- Kitchen equipment detection depends on how the recipe is worded
 - Only works on NYT Cooking pages
 - API key must be configured manually in `app.py`

 ## To Do (Future Features)
-- Detect required kitchen equipment (e.g. "sheet pan", "Dutch oven")
 - Allow user-defined allergen preferences
-- Add a popup settings UI
+- Add popup settings UI
-- Recipe scaling functionality
+- Enable recipe scaling or substitution suggestions